 Recordkeeping Requirements.
 We are required to maintain records and request on an annual basis information from specified stockholders.
-These requirements are designed to assist us in determining the actual ownership of our outstanding stock and maintaining our qualification as a REIT.
+These requirements are designed to assist in determining the actual ownership of our outstanding stock and maintaining our qualification as a REIT.

 Excess Inclusion Income.
 If we are deemed to have issued debt obligations having two or more maturities, the payments on which correspond to payments on mortgage loans owned by us, such arrangement will be treated as a "taxable mortgage pool" for federal income tax purposes.
 If all or a portion of our Company is considered a taxable mortgage pool, our status as a REIT generally should not be impaired; however, a portion of our taxable income may be characterized as "excess inclusion income" and allocated to our stockholders.
+In addition, if we hold residual interests in real estate mortgage conduits, a portion of our taxable income may be characterized as "excess inclusion income" and allocated to our stockholders.
 Any excess inclusion income:

-- · could not be offset by unrelated net operating losses of a stockholder; - · would be subject to tax as "unrelated business taxable income" to a tax-exempt stockholder; - would be subject to the application of federal income tax withholding (without reduction pursuant to any otherwise applicable income tax treaty) with respect to amounts allocable to Non-U.S. stockholders (as defined below); and - would be taxable (at the highest corporate tax rate) to us, rather than our stockholders, to the extent allocable to our stock held by disqualified organizations (generally, taxexempt entities not subject to unrelated business income tax, including governmental organizations).
+- · could not be offset by unrelated net operating losses of a stockholder; - would be subject to tax as "unrelated business taxable income" to a tax-exempt stockholder; - would be subject to the application of federal income tax withholding (without reduction pursuant to any otherwise applicable income tax treaty) with respect to amounts allocable to Non-U.S. stockholders; and - would be taxable (at the highest corporate tax rate) to us, rather than our stockholders, to the extent allocable to our stock held by disqualified organizations (generally, taxexempt entities not subject to unrelated business income tax, including governmental organizations).

 Failure to Qualify.
 If we fail to qualify for taxation as a REIT in any taxable year and the relief provisions of the Code described above do not apply, we will be subject to tax, including any applicable alternative minimum tax, and possibly increased state and local taxes, on our taxable income at regular corporate rates.
 Such taxation would reduce the cash available for distribution by us to our stockholders.
 Distributions to our stockholders in any year in which we fail to qualify as a REIT will not be deductible by us and we will not be required to distribute any amounts to our stockholders.
-Additionally, if we fail to qualify as a REIT, distributions to our stockholders will be subject to tax to the extent of our current and accumulated earnings and profits and, subject to certain limitations of the Code, corporate stockholders may be eligible for the dividends received deduction.
+Additionally, if we fail to qualify as a REIT, distributions to our stockholders will be subject to tax to the extent of our current and accumulated earnings and profits and, in the case of stockholders who are individual U.S. stockholders, at preferential rates pursuant to the 2003 Act and, subject to certain limitations of the Code, corporate stockholders may be eligible for the dividends received deduction.
 Unless entitled to relief under specific statutory provisions, we would also be disqualified from taxation as a REIT for the four taxable years following the year during which we lost our qualification.
 It is not possible to state whether in all circumstances we would be entitled to statutory relief.